shainedl/Freeze/README.md

 ```

-##### Running the Act Now Alerts component
+##### Install Dependency
-- We are going to use CocoaPods to install the dependency we’ll need for this project.
+We are going to use CocoaPods to install the dependency we’ll need for this project.
 Install CocoaPods if you don’t have it:
 ```
 sudo gem install cocoapods
 ```